-Consolidated net sales for the first half of fiscal year 2023 were \$37.9 million, an increase of 19.8% compared to net sales of \$31.6 million for the same period last year.
-We experienced increases in net sales in our specialty markets in the first half of fiscal year 2023, compared to the same period last year, but the increases were partially offset by decreases in net sales in our enterprise market.
-Net sales to customers in the United States increased 12.9%, or \$3.5 million, and net sales to customers outside of the United States increased 59.3%, or \$2.8 million, in the first half of fiscal year 2023, compared to the same period last year.
+Consolidated net sales for the first nine months of fiscal year 2023 were \$54.8 million, an increase of 11.9% compared to net sales of \$49.0 million for the same period last year.
+We experienced increases in net sales in our specialty markets in the first nine months of fiscal year 2023, compared to the same period last year, but the increases were partially offset by decreases in net sales in our enterprise market.
+Net sales to customers in the United States increased 7.3%, or \$3.0 million, and net sales to customers outside of the United States increased 37.7%, or \$2.8 million, in the first nine months of fiscal year 2023, compared to the same period last year.
 We can experience fluctuations in sales from quarter to quarter in the various markets in which we operate for various reasons.

-Our sales order backlog/forward load continues to remain at higher than typical levels, while decreasing to approximately \$8.0 million at the end of the first half of fiscal year 2023, compared to more than \$12.0 million at the end of fiscal year 2022.
-Net sales for the remainder of fiscal year 2023 could be negatively impacted by various continuing macroeconomic pressures, risks and uncertainties.
-Certain of our markets are showing signs of softening.
-At the same time, we see what we believe to be positive indicators in certain of our other markets.
+Our sales order backlog/forward load continues to remain at higher than typical levels, although decreasing to approximately \$6.8 million at the end of the first nine months of fiscal year 2023, compared to approximately \$8.0 million at the end of the second quarter of fiscal year 2023 and more than \$12.0 million at the end of fiscal year 2022.
+While we experienced some negative impacts to net sales during the first nine months of fiscal year 2023 by various macroeconomic pressures, risks and uncertainties in addition to the softening of certain of our markets, we believe there are positive indicators in certain of our other markets.

-We believe our net sales benefited from increased production throughput during the first half of fiscal year 2023, compared to the same period last year, as well as our higher than typical levels of sales order backlog/forward load.
+We believe our net sales benefited from increased production throughput during the first nine months of fiscal year 2023, compared to the same period last year, as well as our higher than typical levels of sales order backlog/forward load.
 Additionally, improved product pricing, increased to cover certain inflationary costs, began to take effect for new orders received during the latter half of fiscal year 2022.